like us on facebook

-ONE OF THE area's MOST RESPECTED
+ONE OF THE AREA'S MOST RESPECTED EYE SURGEONs

 Dr Tarabishy, one of the area’s most respected eye surgeons, is a Board Certified Ophthalmologist and Retina specialist.
 Dr Tarabishy performs both Laser surgery and Cyrotherapy, providing our patients with both the care and peace of mind they deserve.
-Contact us today for the complete Retina care you need, with three locations, it’s never been easier to improve the way you see.

 WHAT ARE FLOATERS?